Why the Monthly Mortgage Payment Calculates Higher in the USA than in Canada

-Before showing you why that occurs though, let's take a quick look at what it means to compound the interest.
-Compound interest arises when interest is added to the principal (called compounding).
-In other words, when you borrow money from a bank with compound interest, you'll not only be charged interest on the principal amount of the loan but also on any accrued interest
+Compound interest arises when interest is added to the principal.
+In other words, when you borrow money from a bank with compound interest, you'll not only be charged interest on the principal amount of the loan, but also on any accrued interest.
+And that's why it's referred to as, "interest on the interest."

 Here's a very simple example just to give you the idea.

-Let's assume that we want to borrow a loan amount of $100,000 at 7.00% interest rate that is fully amortized over 25 years.
+How much higher?
+Let me show you.
+Let's assume a loan amount of $100,000 at 7.00% interest rate and fully amortized over 25 years.
 Here's the monthly principal and interest mortgage payment for each country.

-First, calculate the interest rate per payment for each of the two mortgages.
+Calculate the interest rate per payment for each of the two country's mortgages using the following formula:

 Interest Rate Per Payment = ((1+interest rate/compound period)^(compound period/periods per year))-1